frfy/exercise-for-linked-data/README.md

-# Exercise for Linked Data
+# Exercises for Linked Data

 ## exercise-1: